1. Home: Explore careers

 • check incident reports at the start of your shift

-• track trains on computer systems
+• monitor train movements on computer systems

 • operate controls in a manual signal box or electronic control centre